-- Representation for women and underrepresented minorities (URMs) at the manager level and above increased from 35% to 37% for women and 10% to 11% for URMs.
+- Representation for women and underrepresented minorities (URMs) amongst mid level and above managers and individual contributors increased from 35% to 37% for women and 10% to 11% for URMs.

 - Dropbox representation of women is 40% company wide and our leadership representation is at 41%.

 - We launched two programs, Project Maia and Dropbox LEAD:

 - Project Maia focused on retaining women and URM talent.
 Project Maia invited over 130 Dropboxers to share what mattered to them while working at Dropbox and what motivated them to stay, resulting in a 96% retention rate for participants.

 - Dropbox LEAD focused on career development and advancement for women and underrepresented minorities early in their careers.
 Over the duration of the program, 38% of the participants were promoted and 98% were still at Dropbox at the end of 2020.